omiiii21/portfolio_om/README.md

-# 🚀 Personal Portfolio Website
+# 🚀 Om's Personal Portfolio Website

 A modern, responsive personal portfolio website built with React, TypeScript, and Tailwind CSS.
 Designed to showcase projects, skills, and professional experience with a clean, minimal aesthetic.